fredemmott/HTCC/docs/settings.md

 With this option enabled (default), it will prefer:
 1. whichever is performing any gestures, if any
 2. whichever is currently closer to the center of the field of view

+## ShortPressLongPressMilliseconds

+DWORD, number of milliseconds for the boundary between a short press and a long press; this affects the PointCTRL MSFS bindings.

+## PointCtrlFCUClicks

+DWORD 0 (disabled) or 1 (enabled): use PointCtrl FCU button clicks to click or scroll

+## PointCtrlProjectionDistance

+String (SZ) containing a distance (in meters) to project virtual hands when using a PointCtrl.
+For example, "0.6" for 60cm.

 ## PointCtrlCenterX, PointCtrlCenterY, PointCtrlRadiansPerUnitX, PointCtrlRadiansPerUnitY